oddstream/csol/_csol.md

 serialize later

+## UI

+copy gosol UI (it was hard-won, and it works)

+Array of Containers

 ## Next

 Do more in Lua.
 AutoMoves(AcceptFirstPush, AutoFillFrom), Spider, Accept/Recycles?

+CanAcceptTail
+        if the tail is conformant, then only need to check card pair (pile peek, c0) conformant

+Remove CardTapped from vtable, all actions are in Lua:
+        Send card(s) to waste
+        Send cards to tableaux
+        Recall and redeal tableaux
+        Send card to foundation

-Remove CardTapped from vtable, all actions are in Lua Keep PileTapped because that Stock recycle (it's only use) is baked in CanAcceptTail is still in vtable because some pile behaviour is baked in:
+Keep PileTapped because that Stock recycle (it's only use) is baked in CanAcceptTail is still in vtable because some pile behaviour is baked in:
         Waste can only accept cards from stock,